-DES-3800:4#config 802.1x guest_vlan Trinity

-Command: config 802.1x guest_vlan Trinity

-Success.

-DES-3800:4#

-config 802.1x guest_vlan ports Purpose Used to configure ports for a pre-existing 802.1x guest VLAN.
+DES-3800:admin#create 802.1x guest_vlan Trinity Command: create 802.1x guest_vlan Trinity config 802.1x guest_vlan ports Purpose Used to configure ports for a pre-existing 802.1x guest VLAN.
 Syntax config 802.1x guest_vlan ports [<portlist> all] state [enable disable]</portlist> Description The config 802.1x guest_vlan ports command is used to configure ports to be enabled or disabled for the 802.1x guest VLAN.
-Parameters <portlist> - Specify a port or range of ports to be configured for the 802.1x Guest VLAN. all - Specify this parameter to configure all ports for the 802.1x Guest VLAN. state [enable disable] - Use these parameters to enable or disable port</portlist> listed here as enabled or disabled for the 802.1x Guest VLAN.
-Restrictions Only administrator-level users can issue this command.
-This VLAN is only supported for port-based 802.1x and must have already been previously created using the create vlan command.
+Parameters <portlist> - Specify a port or range of ports to be configured for the 802.1x Guest VLAN.</portlist> all - Specify this parameter to configure all ports for the 802.1x Guest VLAN. state [enable disable] - Use these parameters to enable or disable port listed here as enabled or disabled for the 802.1x Guest VLAN.
+Restrictions User Account Command Level - Administrator and Operator This VLAN is only supported for port-based 802.1x and must have already been previously created using the create vlan command.
 If the specific port state changes from an enabled state to a disabled state, these ports will return to the default VLAN.